brunoruviaro/ardour4-tutorial/_posts/2014-07-17-equalizing.md

 mixers.
 It has three parameters, which adjust the Levels of three **Bands**, or frequency ranges: one for the **Bass** (low frequencies), one for the middle range frequencies and one for the **Treble** (high frequencies).
 The "*DJ EQ*" Plugin is just such an EQ.
+If you don't have this particular plugin on your computer, explore the ones you have that have "EQ" in the name; you will likely find something similar.

 ![dj eq]({{ site.url }}/images/Ardour4_EQ_DJ.png)